Oldman10000/workout_buddy/README.md

 ### Acknowledgements

+* Thanks to my mentor Arnold Kyeza for providing very helpful advice in terms of content, how to tackle certain problems and for keeping me on track throughout.
+* Thanks to the Code Institute Slack community for providing resources and tips as well as peer-reviewing the project.
 * Thanks to Code Institute tutor Igor for helping me figure out the best way to implement the timer feature as described in the [Timer Function](#timer-function) section of [Issues Overcome](#issues-overcome).
+* Thanks to friends and family for taking the time to look at the site and give advice on both content and user stories.
+* As ever, [W3 Schools](https://www.w3schools.com/) and [Stackoverflow](https://stackoverflow.com/) were extremely useful when I forgot correct code syntax for HTML, CSS, JavaScript and jQuery elements and a quick search in either of these websites would often point me in the right direction.
+* Chrome Dev Tools
+  - Testing and adjusting CSS styles
+  - Testing my JavaScript using the console
+  - Testing local storage in the Application section
+  - Testing using the Lighthouse